 - Do you respond to reviews?

-Why You Should Care About Practice Online Reviews
+Why You Should Care About Medical Practice Online Reviews

 Simply stated, patient reviews are perhaps THE most critical factor in choosing a physician.